Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 Notes for guests

-Hazards: Arrival to the Island is via boat and visitors must be able to independently transfer from the boat onto the jetty.
+Hazards: As arrival to the island is via boat, you must be able to independently transfer from the boat onto the jetty with your baggage.
 The campsite is close to the sea and cliffs.

 Baggage Policy: You will be responsible for carrying your baggage on and off the ferries and to and from the campsite which is around a 20–25 minute walk.
 We therefore advise packing as light as possible and you should be able to carry your personal baggage yourself without having to make additional trips.
 Backpacks are recommended.

 Food: You will need to bring all your own food.
 There is no food shop on the island, only a café – open during day visiting hours only.